xtendui/xtendui/src/gatsby/markdown/components/scrollto/index.md

 Use **tailwind variants** `on:`, `group-on:` to assign animations to anchors elements.

+You can also scroll to a Node also if not anchored using the event `scrollto.trigger.xt.scrollto`.

 > This demo uses [scroll sticky](/components/scrolltrigger/sticky) see documentation for more info.

 > Do not assign **other components** to `anchors` or the components activations conflict.